tealdeer-rs/tealdeer/tests/inkscape-v1.md

 - Duplicate the object with id="path123", rotate the duplicate 90 degrees, save the file, and quit Inkscape:

 `inkscape {{filename.svg}} --select=path123 --verb=EditDuplicate --verb=ObjectRotate90 --verb=FileSave --verb=FileQuit`

-- Some invalid command just to test the correct highlighting of the command name:

-`inkscape --use-inkscape=v3.0 file`